ajoykumarrishi/react-stopwatch/README.md

   - `react-dom`
   - `bootstrap` (for styling)

+## Demo

+You can view a live demo of the application [here](https://ajoykumarrishi.github.io/react-stopwatch).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.